CtrlMj/deployRAG/README.md

 - **Agentic framework**: Currently the chatbot returns a simple fallback response "I don't know what you're asking about".
 We can improve user experience by using the entire RAG system as a tool so the bot can answer general questions as well.
 If there are several sources of information, we can potential set a up a tool for each and create a network of agents with an LLM as the router which would direct the query to the correct agent.
 Langgraph is one framework that naturally lends itself to this architecture.

-# Testing to be added
-- unit
-- integration
-- end-to-end (mock llm)